 Like all medical conditions, spinal cord injury has its own precise language and terms.
-We’ve tried hard to limit the jargon we use on this website but if you don’t understand or want more information about anything you read, please let us know.
+We’ve tried hard to limit the jargon we use on this website but if want more information about anything you read, please speak to our outreach team.

 Here are some of the most common phrases you will read or hear and what they mean:

 SCI: Spinal cord injury is often abbreviated to SCI.